S.P.A.C.E. Curriculum Requirements

 S.P.A.C.E.
 Supplemental Modules

-Mandatory for all participants to complete their certificate, these instructor-led, 2-3 hour modules are offered to foster a greater level of understanding and overall awareness of the university policies and procedures as they pertain to sponsored programs.
+Mandatory for all participants to complete the course: These instructor-led, 2-3 hour modules are offered to foster a greater level of understanding and overall awareness of the university policies and procedures as they pertain to sponsored programs.
 Topics covered will range from uniform guidance, RAPSS overview, export control, compliance, risk management, intellectual property, and corporate engagement.

 - SPACE200 - Uniform Guidance (3 hours)